DataBiosphere/data-explorer/deploy/README.md

 # Deploy on Google Cloud Platform

-If your dataset is private, there must be a Google Group of users who have access to the data.
+If your dataset is private, there must be a Google Group of users who have access to the dataset.
 [Identity-Aware Proxy](https://cloud.google.com/iap/docs/) will be used to restrict Data Explorer to users in this Google Group.

 ### Setup